-Hunting leases are agreements between a hunter and a landowner, or a land-holding entity, that allow access to and the right to hunt land for a defined period of time.
+Hunting leases are agreements between a hunter and a landowner, or a land-holding entity, that allow access to and the right to hunt land for a defined period.
 A hunter may pay on a per-acre basis, per-season fee, or per-hunt situation.
 In return, the landowner may provide or allow for certain improvements to the land that benefit both wildlife and hunters.

-Hunters may be interested in securing a hunting lease because it will open up new access for them on land that receives less hunting pressure than public land or lands shared through a hunting club.
-Generally speaking, hunting leases will likely cost more than a typical hunting club membership but less than buying property outright, and the benefits to the hunter include having more input into how the land is managed for wildlife, less overall pressure on the parcel, and an opportunity to build a long-lasting relationship with the landowner so it can be hunted for many years.
+Hunters may be interested in securing a hunting lease because it can provide new access to land that receives less hunting pressure than public land or lands shared through a hunting club.
+Generally speaking, hunting leases will likely cost more than a typical hunting club membership but less than buying property outright, and the benefits to the hunter include having more input into how the land is managed for wildlife, less overall pressure on the parcel, and an opportunity to build a long-lasting relationship with the landowner.

-First, there are several types of hunting leases.
-Some are classified as No-Fee Access, for which there is no money exchanged for access, just a written agreement between the landowner and the hunter.
-This type of lease is hardly more than having landowner permission to hunt their land, but with a contract.
+No money is exchanged for access; it is just a written agreement between the landowner and the hunter.
+No-fee access leases are hardly more than having landowner permission to hunt their land, but with a contract.

-Another type of hunting lease is known as the Exchange of Services lease, where a hunter does not pay money for access; instead, he or she provides the landowner a service in exchange for hunting on the land.
+In an exchange of services arrangement, hunters do not pay money for access; instead, they provide the landowner a service in exchange for hunting on the land.
 The service might simply be watching for trespassers, repairing fences, or tending to food plots.

 The more typical hunting lease, and what we’ll cover below, is the Fee Hunting lease, which can be further determined by daily fees, a season fee, or a long-term multi-year fee.

-When you’re ready to take the next step and start looking for land to lease, make sure you can answer the following questions about what you’re looking for:
+When you’re ready to start looking for land to lease, make sure you can answer the following questions about what you’re looking for:

 - What species do I want to hunt there?